all-of-us/workbench/pheweb-test/README.md

 While I do not believe PheWeb itself is setup to host static content, Appengine can be configured to host static content.

 Pheweb is [not designed for static content](https://github.com/statgen/pheweb/issues/132)

+## What does rendering look like in Pheweb?

+Pheweb renders its visualizations on the client using Javascript and the D3 library.
+The code can be found in the {pheweb/serve/static](https://github.com/statgen/pheweb/tree/master/pheweb/serve/static) directory.

 ## How are sessions handled?